top of page

 Emphasis on drawing to understand mechanics and constructions to avoid mistakes.

-Q&A at the end
+Q&A at the end.

 Homework: In between each session students will be expected to work on design.